OPEN HOUSES

 Severna Park, MD

 The railroad is basically single deck, around the walls of a 15’ x 22’ foot room with a central peninsula and grade up the branch.
-It was rebuilt for operation over the past few years and is now holding regular operating sessions.
-Car forwarding is by Car Cards and Way Bills with NCE wireless radio controlled throttles as well as one Proto Throttle.
-Ninety five percent of the locomotives are equipped with sound decoders (mostly Soundtraxx) and fine-tuned with Decoder Pro.
+It was rebuilt for operation and is now holding regular operating sessions.
+Car forwarding is by Car Cards and Waybills with NCE wireless radio controlled throttles as well as one Proto Throttle.
+Ninety eight percent of the locomotives are equipped with sound decoders (mostly Soundtraxx) and fine-tuned with Decoder Pro.
 Op sessions are held using a crew of 5 and utilize a fast clock set at 3:1.
 The layout room is not handicap accessible.

 Jack Keene